Baylus/g0-compiler/README.md

 Things i need to change in order to support proper syntax

 I need to change the ListLiteral to be a member of Literal, since this makes sense, and would allow several more things, but currently this causes 2 reduce/reduce errors.

+SUPER SCARY PROBLEM

+I dont believe that I am currently checking whether return statements are returning the right types, so i need to add that in to ensure nothing bad is happening.
+Not sure how I am going to do that though...